justinpearson/How-to-set-up-Raspberry-Pi/README.md

     laptop$ cp -a ~/.ssh/rpi-2018.pub /Volumes/boot/

-## power up with keyboard, mouse, monitor
+## Power up with keyboard, mouse, monitor

 Should see rainbow screen: